elee610/alloy-elee-tf/README.md

-some things to note and unclear
+- Some things to note and unclear
     - backend for statefiles? should be stored in a s3 and dynamodb
     - role for terraform? we need a user and a role to assume
     - what type of data store to use